nlesc-recruit/cudawrappers/README.md

 | ----------- | ----------- |
 | GPU architecture        | [NVIDIA PASCAL](https://www.nvidia.com/en-in/geforce/products/10series/architecture/) or newer|

-## Developer documentation

-See [README.dev.md](README.dev.md) for documentation on setting up your development environment.

 ## Usage

 We use CMake in this project, so you can clone and build this library with the following steps: